Netdex/twinject/README.md

 ### Hotkeys do not work
 Make sure DirectInput is not disabled.
 ![alt text?](https://i.imgur.com/r2unX8N.png)
 Also, make sure `twinhook.dll` is **not** compiled with the Debug target, as it adds debugging code which mangles the hooks for the DirectInput8 hook.
+Additionally, make sure you do not have a controller plugged in, since this messes with DirectInput.

 ### Graphical overlay does not appear
 If the game requires the dx8->dx9 patch, make sure it is applied (`dxd8.dll` and `enbconvertor.ini`).